NtonBala/patterns-js/README.md

 **Patterns covered:**

 1. [Module](./module/index.md 'Allows to create private variables and functions.
 Also allows to strictly indicate its own dependencies.')
 1. [Factory](./factory/index.md 'Allows to create objects, hiding implementation details from the user.
-E.g. when object creation logic is very complex (objects are created from several sources) or you need to create many objects of the same type.')
+E.g. when object creation logic is of high complexity (objects are created from several sources) or you need to create many objects with the same fields.')
 1. [Facade](./facade/index.md 'Is about creating a simple interface to a large, complex piece of code in order to hide its complexity.')
 1. [Decorator](./decorator/index.md 'Allows to dynamically add new behavior to objects, avoiding creating a number of subclasses and changing default behavior.')
 1. [Observer](./observer/index.md 'Observer pattern allows different parts of application respond to various events by creating _one-to-many_ relations between components.')